 Overview & detailed description of CESL Curriculum

-The complete CESL program has six levels, the lowest involving an individually-based curricular format (see below).
+The complete CESL program has nine levels, the lowest four involving an individually-based curricular format (see below).
 The number of levels needed to complete the program is based on initial placement.
 All students receive in all levels 20 hours per week of intensive English language instruction.
 At each level above Learning Center (see below), all language skills are treated in a “core” class meeting 10 hours per week.
-Additional instruction is provided at each level in two 5 hour classes that differ by level, as indicated below.
+Additional instruction is provided at each level in two 5-hour classes that differ by level, as indicated below.

-Instruction at the lowest level takes place in a “Learning Center,” which involves students combined in a single cohort studying at various stages of the beginning and elementary stages.
+Instruction for the lowest four levels takes place in a “Learning Center,” which involves students combined in a single cohort studying at various stages of the beginning and elementary stages.
 The instructor helps each student attain the learning objectives they need to master before graduating to the Advanced English 1 level.
 Each student progresses at their own speed.

 Average class size is 6-7 students, so there is a lot of interaction in each class between classmates and with teachers.

-Instruction for students starting at the lowest point in this level helps them develop basic literacy in English, working with the writing and sound systems, becoming able to understand and use basic greetings and descriptions of simple situations.
-Attainment of this proficiency, in turn, prepares students to start developing, at the midpoint of this level, autonomous language learning habits, self-confidence, emerging productive fluency and basic receptive language proficiency necessary for transition to basic functioning in the U.S. living environment.
+Instruction helps students develop basic literacy in English, working with the writing and sound systems, becoming able to understand and use basic greetings and descriptions of simple situations.
+The proficiency developed represents readiness to start developing at the General English 1 and 2 levels emerging productive fluency and basic listening comprehension necessary for basic functioning in the U.S. living environment.
 Instruction at these levels is in the format of the “Learning Center.”

 Advanced English 1 - Low intermediate level